analucia8a/Learning-from-nature/about-me/README.md

 * Sofiia Gasratova
 * Florin Häberli

-Working collaboratively in a highly organized and technology-oriented environment allowed us to integrate multiple engineering concepts, including systems thinking, sensor integration, technical modeling, safety analysis, and product development.
+Our concept focused on developing a modular helmet-mounted device capable of detecting nearby hazards and alerting users through intuitive haptic feedback.
+The project combined engineering design, technical modeling, systems thinking, sensor integration, validation methodologies, and product development.

+During the project, we developed:

+Market and regulatory research
+Morphological and value-benefit analysis
+Technical specifications
+Construction and CAD plans
+Mockup conception and prototype development Verification and validation frameworks
+User-oriented safety analysis

+The system was designed using:

+ESP32 microcontroller
+Ultrasonic proximity sensors
+Directional vibration motors
+ABS housing and modular construction concepts

 One of the greatest achievements of the project was earning **2nd place among approximately 32 competing projects**, which made the experience especially rewarding and motivating.